Jonathan2251/lbd/source/gpu.rst

   as in vector processor).
 So it takes 2 clock cycles to complete [#lanes]_.

 - As the following code.
-  Thread Block 0 has 16 threads and each thread (warp) has it's own PC.
+  Thread Block 0 has 16 threads and each thread (Warp) has it's own PC.
 The The SIMD Thread Scheduler select threads to run as :numref:`grid`.

 .. code-block:: c++